GavinVasandani/riscv_cpu_gv/personal-statements/arnav.md

   - [**F1.s :**](../tests/f1.s) This program can be found in the "tests" folder.
 It is the code that executes the functionality of the F1 lights.
 A [video](../tests/sc-f1.mp4) is also shown in the folder, and steps to execute the code are explained in the [Documentation](../README.md).
 This program utilized the fsm and the clkdiv from the previous program in order to progress the state of the lights and allow for creation of a delay between each light respectively.
 The only new additions to the code were the randomizer, for which we used the lfsr explained in previous labs, a trigger register (**a7**) which would be used to determine when the light sequence is to be initiated.
     1. On start, the program would stay in the lfsr loop till a7 was fed with a value greater than zero (more details in the testbench for the code below).
     2. The lfsr loop used **&** functions in order to isolate the third bit, the fourth bit and the least significant three bits to perform the primitive polynomial function (note that the lfsr I used was 4 bit, since 7 bits would increase the delay time significantly).
-This was all done in assembly (and so in software), but a hardware representation of this code would be:
+This was all done in **assembly** (and so in **software**), but a **hardware representation of this code** would be:

     ![primitive polynomial](../images-logbook/primpo.png)

+    NOTE: We have **not** implemented lfsr in **hardware**, this is just an illustration.

     3. The isolated bits are placed in their own registers as can be seen in the code and would then be added to register **a1** before the branch check.
 If the branch was successful, **a1** would be stored back in **a5** which is the delay register.
 Otherwise, the lfsr loop would be executed and the LED array would be turned on sequentially.
     4. **mainclkdiv** was the subroutine which would execute the clkdiv function along with the **hold** label.
     5. **checkdelay** was executed after all 8 lights were turned on.
 As the name suggests, it would check the value of register **a5** and decrement it till it reached 0.